 Acceptance of a contract is the assent of the offeree to the demands contained in the offerors offer.
 Acceptance of the contract varies depending upon whether the contract is unilateral or bilateral.
 An offeree accepts a bilateral contract by making the return promise demanded by the offeror.
 An offeree accepts a unilateral contact by undertaking the performance demanded by the offeror.
 The acceptance of an offer must meet a specific standard based upon the type of contract and the governing law.
 The standards that a specific type of contract must meet are as follows:

-Rule for Sale of Goods (UCC)
+What is the Battle of the Forms Rule for Sale of Goods (UCC)?